tranchess/contract-core/spec/README_FUND.md

     1. Fill in the gap if `settle` is not invoked daily
     1. Update the global state in `PrimaryMarket` and emit a `Settled` event
 1. Calculate NAVs of token M, A, and B
-1. Trigger a conversion if one of the NAVs exceed the reasonable range
+1. Trigger a rebalance if one of the NAVs exceed the reasonable range
 1. Update the global state in `Fund`
 1. Update token A's interest rate if at the end of the week
 1. Emit a `Settled` event